anchpop/wise_mans_haskell/book.md

 It's kind of a pain having to write these by hand.
 A later chapter will describe how to write them for all tuples, automatically.

 The same idea works with lists.
-Lets make a function that's like `head`, but gives you the second value instead of the first.
+Let's make a function that's like `head`, but gives you the second value instead of the first.

 ```haskell
 -- neck.hs